The Krachler lab is part of the UTHealth Department of Microbiology and Molecular Genetics.

 Our work on anti-adhesion therapy of bacterial infections described in 60 seconds:

-Biochemical and structural characterization of adhesin - host cell receptor complexes
+Structural and functional characterization of adhesin - host lipid receptor complexes

 The bacterial adhesin MAM7 contains seven mce (mammalian cell entry) repeat domains mediating a complex interaction with the host cell receptors fibronectin and host membrane lipids.
 The seafood borne pathogen Vibrio parahaemolyticus expresses a MAM which binds host phosphatidic acids with high affinity and specificity.
 This interaction leads to lipid coalescence and downstream GTPase activation, which ultimately renders the host susceptible to invasive infection and septicemia (Lim et al, PLoS Pathog 2014).
 More recent data suggest that enteric pathogens and commensal strains differ in their host lipid binding specificity.
 We are now trying to answer how these differences in ligand binding specificity affect bacterial interactions with their host, host signaling processes and how this determines the fate of bacteria-host interactions and impacts the balance between intestinal health and disease states.
 We are performing a detailed characterization of the interactions between MAMs and their receptors using a multidisciplinary approach encompassing cellular microbiology, biochemistry and structural biology.